- Subtopic

 Establishing effort at the start of a new project

 Effort (either direct-charged or cost-shared) must reflect actual time spent on a project, whether internally or externally funded.
-As soon as project work is commenced, effort must be allocated to that project, either by charging to an established WBSE (if the award has already been received) or by setting up a code in advance (if the award is not yet received).
+As soon as project work is commenced, those beginning the work must have their effort allocated to that project, either by charging to an established WBSE (if the award has already been received) or by setting up a code in advance (if the award is not yet received).

 Adjusting effort during the course of the project

-Any time effort of project personnel is being adjusted during the course of the project, consult the sponsor guidelines and the terms & conditions of the award to determine if sponsor prior approval is necessary.
+Whenever effort of project personnel is being adjusted during the course of the project, consult the sponsor guidelines and the terms and conditions of the award to determine if sponsor prior approval is necessary or if Duke can approve the change internally.

 Per Uniform Guidance § 200.308, some examples of prior approval requirements include: